MasonFloodHazardsResearchLab/iFloodWebsite/public/map/README.md

 ```
 ^ This temporal layer has special data for view level 2.
 The entries should always be in order, with 0 first.
 The `{_h_}` will be replaced with the integer of the current hour being viewed.
 #### maxUrl
-For temporal `geoJSON` layers, this is the URL of the maximum file.
+For temporal `geoJSON` layers, this is the URL of the file that shows the maximum values over the entire time range.
 #### downloadUrl
 This is the URL that users will be sent to when they click the `Raw Data` button.
 For iFLOOD data these usually start with `{_some_model_DOWNLOAD_}/` where "some_model" is replaced by the name of the model the layer comes from.
 #### colorRange